 Local authorities have been trying to support high-street retailers by restricting planning consents for out-of-town retail parks.
 In the longer term, this could help the high street recover.
 But in the immediate future, the reduced pipeline will further strengthen the investment case for retail warehousing.

-Accordingly, retail parks are the area we favour most heavily in our portfolio – so much so that we’re building one of our own.
+Accordingly, retail parks are the area we favour most heavily in our portfolio – so much so that we’ve built one of our own.
 In developing a new retail park at Haddington, East Lothian, we’re harnessing powerful trends in consumer behaviour to deliver long-term growth for our investors.

 The contents of this article should not be construed as legal, tax, investment or other advice.
 Each prospective investor should make its own enquiries and consult its professional advisers as to the legal, tax, financial and other relevant matters and risks concerning any investment opportunity.